Mountain Gorilla Sounds: Understanding Their Vocalization

 Mountain gorillas scream and shriek when distressed or when experiencing fear.
 Screams are high-pitched sounds sending a signal to others in the wild, most especially to the silverback gorilla for immediate attention and assistance.

 A mountain gorilla scream is often a reaction to a sudden fear such as noticing the presence of a predator or unexpected aggression within the group.
-On the other hand, the gorilla shrieks are often heard during conflicts within the group or when the young ones are being separated from their mothers.

 These two mountain gorilla sounds serve as urgent calls for help from the silverback gorilla or other group members.
 In further studies, scientists have also observed that screams and shrieks can also indicate social tension, particularly during dominance disputes.